j-noon/horrorhouse/README.md

 - Hints where not changing when rooms changed. i now corected this.
 - When "h" press it shows hint for the hint thats clicked last instead of the hint corelating with the room your in. this will be looked at in next version push.
 - clickable areas needed adjusting lots as to get correct positions.
-- terminal content was breaking out of its container box.
+- terminal content was breaking out of its container box, this has now been corrected.
+- admin pages flow seems abit off but its been adjusted for both development and deployment versions.